Core Bus Corridor 6: Lucan

 Many existing substandard cycle lanes are not upgraded.
 In one place a 1.4m cycle track with a high wall on one side and an 80km/h road is left in place.
 According to the National Cycle Manual this cycle track should be 2.5m wide with a grass buffer between it and the road.
 In another location ther’s a two-way 1.65m wide cycle track.
 The minimum width in the manual is 1.75m for a one-way cycle track.
 This two-way cycle track should be 3.5m wide as this is a primary cycle route.

 The NTA is proposing for cyclists and traffic to mix on the Old Lucan Road and Lucan Road.
 This could be a good idea if done correctly.
 However, the proposals just paint a bike logo on the road.
+Our speed survey identified that on one of these roads 86% of motorists are breaking the speed limit.
 These roads need to be actively designed to make mixing traffic and people on bikes safe.

 Along the N4 near Lucan the NTA should provide two-way cycle tracks on both sides of the road as it is impossible to cross the N4 except at certain bridges.
 Without two-way cycle tracks cyclists would be forced to make multi-kilometre long detours in order to use the cycle tracks legally.
 This would encourage no one to cycle.